-- (6) Level 0: Accuracy and timeliness of metadata, in particular changes in antenna model and height.
-Metadata are gathered through collection of station log files and ingested into the database.
+- (1) Level 0: Accuracy and timeliness of metadata, in particular changes in antenna model and height.
+Metadata are gathered through collection of IGS-type station log files and ingested into the database.
 Late and/or inaccurate metadata will propagate into the ESDRs and introduce spurious offsets into the displacement time series, as well as loss of precision.
 This requires setting an offset parameter in the time series analysis.
-The offset can be removed after a reanalysis of the GNSS data. - (7) Level 0: Completeness and timeliness of station RINEX data.
+The offset can be removed after a reprocessing of the GNSS data. - (2) Level 0: Completeness and timeliness of station RINEX data.
 RINEX data that do not arrive on time cause gaps in the time series and disruptions in the production of ESDRs.
-However, missing data can be back-filled prior to a re-analysis of the entire data holdings. - (8) Detection of outliers in the ATS process (Table 2).
-Individual criteria can be specified for each station, as needed: - weak_obs (big sigma) criteria (mm): based on the formal errors.
+However, missing data can be back-filled prior to re-processing of the entire data holdings. - (3) Detection of outliers in the ATS process (Table 2).
+Individual criteria can be specified for each station, as needed:

+weak obs (big sigma) criteria (mm): based on the formal errors.

 If at one epoch the formal sigma values of one site are bigger than the specified criteria, the solution of this site at this epoch will be ignored.
-The order is e, n, up.
+The order is East, North, Up.